farshbafdoustar/drive_ros_ximea_importer/README.md

 ```

 3) You should now be able to plug in the cameras and launch the file created in step 2.

+4) More parameters can be changed via [Dynamic Reconfigure](http://wiki.ros.org/dynamic_reconfigure).
+For more infos on the parameters checkout the [XiAPI Manual](http://www.ximea.com/support/wiki/apis/XiAPI_Manual).
+The default values can be changed in: `cfg/xiAPI.cfg` (don't forget to rebuild after changing the *.cfg file).

 # 4) Published Topics